MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/faq.md

 ## Why don't I see my Dynamics 365 instances?

-Dynamics 365 Product Visualize can connect to instances of Sales version 9 or later<!--In setup-existing-instance.md, this is "version 9.0 or later."
-Okay to have them be slightly different? -->.
+Dynamics 365 Product Visualize can connect to instances of Sales version 9.0 or later.
 It doesn't support on-premises Dynamics 365 solutions or older instances of Sales.
 Make sure your instance meets the [minimum requirements](requirements.md) for using Dynamics 365 Product Visualize.
 If your instance meets the requirements, make sure you're signed in to the app with the same credentials you use to access Sales.

 ## Why am I getting a message that says my organization isn't set up to use Dynamics 365 Product Visualize?